TGDivy/TGDivy/README.md

 ## 💬🌞

-> Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose. ~ Steve Jobs
+> Believe in one thing too much and you have no room for new ideas.   ~ Ray Bradbury

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )